Kerosene lamp: Flat-wick lamp

-A flat-wick lamp is a simple type of kerosene lamp, which burns kerosene drawn up through a wick by capillary action.
-If this type of lamp is broken, it can easily start a fire.
-A flat-wick lamp has a fuel tank (fount), with the lamp burner attached.
-Attached to the fuel tank, four prongs hold the glass chimney, which acts to prevent the flame from being blown out and enhances a thermally induced draft.
-The glass chimney needs a "throat", or slight constriction, to create the proper draft for complete combustion of the fuel; the draft carries more air (oxygen) past the flame, helping to produce a smokeless light, which is brighter than an open flame would produce.
+A flat-wick kerosene lamp has a fuel reservoir and a burner holding an adjustable wick.
+Kerosene rises through the wick by capillary action.
+Raising or lowering the wick changes the size of the flame.
+In lamps fitted with a glass chimney, the upward draft supplies air to the flame and helps it burn.

+Flat-wick lanterns include dead-flame, hot-blast, and cold-blast designs, differing in how air reaches the burner.
+Cold blast produces the brightest light.

 The chimney is used for a more important duty.
 The mantle/wick holder has holes around the outer edges.
 When the lantern is lit and a chimney is attached, the thermally induced draft draws air through these holes and passes over the top of the mantle, just as a chimney in a house.
 This has a cooling effect and keeps the mantle from overheating.
 Without a properly installed chimney, a definite safety condition exists.
 This is even more important if using Aladdin lamps.
 They also have a thinner chimney to induce a faster airflow.
 This information should be adhered to regardless of the type of lantern in use.

 The lamp burner has a flat wick, usually made of cotton.
 The lower part of the wick dips into the fount and absorbs the kerosene; the top part of the wick extends out of the wick tube of the lamp burner, which includes a wick-adjustment mechanism.
 Adjusting how much of the wick extends above the wick tube controls the flame.
 The wick tube surrounds the wick and ensures that the correct amount of air reaches the lamp burner.
 Adjustment is usually done by means of a small knob operating a cric, which is a toothed metal sprocket bearing against the wick.
 If the wick is too high, and extends beyond the burner cone at the top of the wick tube, the lamp will produce smoke and soot (unburned carbon).
 When the lamp is lit, the kerosene that the wick has absorbed burns and produces a clear, bright, yellow flame.
 As the kerosene burns, capillary action in the wick draws more kerosene up from the fuel tank.
-All kerosene flat-wick lamps use the dead-flame burner design, where the flame is fed cold air from below, and hot air exits above.

 This type of lamp was very widely used by railways, both on the front and rear of trains and for hand signals, due to its reliability.
 At a time when there were few competing light sources at night outside major towns, the limited brightness of these lamps was adequate and could be seen at sufficient distance to serve as a warning or signal.